 Skip to main content

 Reverend Ernest D. Butler Park, 9 acres in size, is located at 812 W. Ninth St. at the intersection of West Ninth and North Fairview Streets.
-Parking is available along Ninth Street, or in the small parking lot near the playground off North Fairview.
-Bike racks are available near the parking lot.
+Vehicle parking is located on the east and west sides of the park, near the community gardens at the intersection of West Ninth and North Elm Streets and near the playground on North Fairview Street.
+Bike racks are available at both parking lots.

-West Ninth Street Park was re-named Reverend Ernest D. Butler Park in June 2005 in honor of Reverend Butler, who played a significant role in founding the local Human Rights and Dr. Martin Luther King, Jr. Commissions.
+West Ninth Street Park was re-named Reverend Ernest D. Butler Park in June 2005 in honor of Reverend Butler, who played a significant role in founding the Bloomington Human Rights and Dr. Martin Luther King, Jr. Birthday Celebration Commissions.
 Butler died in 2003.
-He had been the pastor of the Second Baptist Church for more than 40 years.
+He had been the pastor of the nearby Second Baptist Church for more than 40 years.

-Bloomington Mayor Mark Kruzan presented a copy of the park's interpretive sign honoring Reverend Butler's accomplishments, to the Butler family in a ceremony on June 25, 2005.
+Bloomington Mayor Mark Kruzan presented a copy of the park's interpretive sign honoring Reverend Butler's accomplishments to the Butler family in a park re-naming ceremony on June 25, 2005.

 Local graffiti artist Mike Burchfield in May 2011 painted murals on the north and east sides of the restroom building at Butler Park.